YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 RNDWNSTATSDBFAIL, Rundown of statistics database region RRRR (DB DDDD) failed at/in LLLL with following error: EEEE

-All GT.M Components Error: This indicates that YottaDB/GT.M was unable to close out the shared resources associated with region RRRR (database file DDDD) becaus of the error EEEE, which it received at location LLLL
+All YottaDB Components Error: This indicates that YottaDB was unable to close out the shared resources associated with region RRRR (database file DDDD) becaus of the error EEEE, which it received at location LLLL

 Action: Address the reason for the failure and retry.